Best Overall Women's Hardshell Jacket

 Fabric isn't as breathable or as mobile as other jackets

-In a neck and neck race with the Norrona Trollveggen Dri3, the Arc'teryx Theta AR - Women's
+In a competitive race, the Arc'teryx Theta AR - Women's

-took home the 2014-2015 Editors' Choice Award for its amazing weather protection, roomy fit, and its plethora of features.
-For a heavy duty hardshell jacket, it did a really great job at breathing and providing ventilation when it was much needed.
-Needless to say, the Theta is a versatile shell that can accompany you on journeys through the backcountry and through some of the worst weather that mother nature can throw your way.
+took home the Editors' Choice Award for its incredible weather protection, roomy fit, and its plethora of features.
+For a heavy duty hardshell jacket, it did a great job at breathing and providing ventilation when it was much needed.
+The Theta is a versatile shell that can accompany you on journeys through the backcountry and through some of the worst weather that mother nature can throw your way.
 In our water tests, it maintained an ability to keep water from absorbing into the fabrics after almost 10 minutes of torrential downpour.
 It will keep you dry when its gross outside, and keep you comfortable when it's not.
-So, if you're looking for an all-purpose weather-proof hardshell jacket that will go with you pretty much anywhere - from the store to the high summits - take a look at the Arc'teryx Theta AR.
+So, if you're looking for an all-purpose weather-proof hardshell jacket that will go with you practically anywhere - from the store to the high summits - take a look at the Arc'teryx Theta AR.

 Best Bang for the Buck